U.S. flag

 Householder definition:

 The householder is usually the person (or one of the persons) in whose name the housing unit is owned or rented (maintained) or, if there is no such person, any adult member of the household (at least 15 years old), excluding roomers, boarders, or paid employees.
-If the house is owned or rented jointly by a married couple, the householder may be either spouse.
+If the housing unit is owned or rented jointly by a married couple, the householder may be either spouse.

 Family householder definition:

 A family is a group of two persons or more (one of whom is the householder) residing together and related by birth, marriage, or adoption.
 All such persons (including related subfamily members) are considered as members of one family.
 The householder is usually the person (or one of the persons) in whose name the housing unit is owned or rented (maintained) or, if there is no such person, any adult member of the household (at least 15 years old), excluding roomers, boarders, or paid employees.
-If the house is owned or rented jointly by a married couple, the householder may be either spouse.
+If the housing unit is owned or rented jointly by a married couple, the householder may be either spouse.

 Relationship to householder categories include persons in group quarters.
 Persons in group quarters may be coded as part of a household instead of as a secondary individual.
 Notably, Table 6 (table number as of the 2022 one-year release) is not only limited to family householders, but also limited to persons not living in group quarters.
 This applies to versions of Table 6 prior to 2022 as well.

-Page Last Revised - August 9, 2023
+Page Last Revised - December 5, 2024

 Is this page helpful?